let people misunderstand you

 choose your peace over their approval; their validation isn't worth the trouble

-It feels many types of wrong to learn you are being misrepresented.
-Misread.
-Misunderstood.
-It’s a sort of throbbing internal pain—like watching someone paint your portrait in colors you’ve never worn or describe you in a language you don’t speak.
+It feels many types of wrong to learn you are being misrepresented, misread or misunderstood.
+It’s like watching someone paint your portrait in colors you’ve never worn or describe you in a language you don’t speak.
 You stand there, invisible and present all at once, as they gesture toward a version of you that never existed.
-You want to reach out, to interrupt, to correct the record with trembling hands and a desperate heart.
+You want to reach out, to interrupt, to correct the record.
 You want to shout, “No, that isn’t me!
 You’ve got it all wrong!”

-You want to fix it.
-To defend yourself.
-To be seen clearly by the people who twist your words, who filter your choices through the narrow lens of their own assumptions, who simplified your complex story into something unrecognizable.
+You want to fix it and defend yourself.
+You want to be seen clearly by the people who twist your words, who filter your choices through the narrow lens of their own assumptions, who simplified your complex story into something plainly inccorect.

 You want to explain.
-You want to unravel the tangled threads, to show them the truth behind every misunderstood moment.
 You want to say:

 It wasn’t like that.